 Definitions and Scientific Foundations:

 Ectothermy, conversely, is derived from the Greek words ectos (outside) and thermos (heat), reflecting the reliance on external sources of heat to regulate body temperature.
-Ectotherms absorb heat from their surroundings through various mechanisms, such as conduction, convection, and radiation.
+So ectotherms absorb heat from their surroundings through various mechanisms, such as conduction, convection, and radiation.
 Conduction involves direct contact with a warm surface, such as a rock heated by the sun.
 Convection involves the transfer of heat through the movement of air or water.
 Radiation involves the absorption of heat energy from electromagnetic waves, such as sunlight.

 Evolutionary History:

 The evolutionary history of endothermy and ectothermy is a complex and debated topic.
 It is generally believed that ectothermy is the ancestral condition, with endothermy evolving independently in several different lineages of animals, including mammals and birds.
 The transition from ectothermy to endothermy likely involved a series of gradual changes in physiology and behavior, driven by natural selection.
-Fossil evidence suggests that some of the earliest synapsids, the group of reptiles that eventually gave rise to mammals, may have possessed some degree of endothermy.
+So fossil evidence suggests that some of the earliest synapsids, the group of reptiles that eventually gave rise to mammals, may have possessed some degree of endothermy.
 Similarly, some dinosaurs, particularly theropods (the group that includes birds), may have also exhibited endothermic traits.

 Essential Concepts: